 GL Allocation Templates are custom-made Journal Entry templates that allow one Source GL Account to have its account balance allocated to one or more Destination Accounts.
 This distribution is defined by the percentage entered for each account in the template form.
 As needed, the template can be put in use and will auto-fill with the correct amounts distributed to each Destination Account without the need to update any entries.

-While these do not necessarily serve as memorized Journal Entries, GL Allocation Templates were built for amounts that need to be spread to other accounts, such as an equity distribution.
+While these do not necessarily serve as memorized Journal Entries, GL Allocation Templates were built for amounts that need to be spread to other accounts, such as an equity distribution or an intercompany transaction.
 Build any number of GL Allocation Templates that are needed for your Organization from the GL Allocation Templates page!

 GL Allocation Templates can be created and are housed on the GL Allocation Templates page, which can be opened by clicking 'Allocation Templates' under 'Administration' in the left navigation pane of the Accounting module.

 GL Allocation Templates Page

 Users can view and edit all existing Templates as well as create new Templates from the GL Allocation Templates page.
 Each column listed on this page can be sorted by clicking the arrow iconnext to the column title.